 We teach design methods to improve the long-term health and well-being of developing countries.

 Future Scientist envisions communities with the capacity to solve their own problems.
-We believe that design engineering methods are catalysts for positive change by providing a structured process to indentify and develop robust solutions.
+We believe that design engineering methods are catalysts for positive change by providing a structured process to identify and develop robust solutions.
 We see practical hands-on teaching of the design process, combined with concepts from science, health, and engineering, as key for empowering communities to overcome obstacles in development.

 About Future Scientist